 This course addresses a strong emphasis on the relationship between marketing and the tourism and hospitality industry.
-This course reflects all of the latest trends in the field, including Internet marketing and ecommerce, loyalty marketing, brand marketing, and extension destination branding.
+This course reflects all of the latest trends in the field, Internet marketing and including ecommerce. loyalty marketing, brand extension marketing, and destination branding.
 The course covers basic concepts and skills in tourism marketing and address differences between tourism and other industries.
 Students learn how marketing managers can position their products or destinations to capture customers.

-HOTO300 - Meetings and Events Management 3 Credits
+HOTO300 - Meetings and Events Management